Dean I. Wright

 United States

-For the next five years, I provided written, video and photo content for the Gallipolis Daily Tribune covering local and Appalachian regional issues while growing the paper's social media presence.
-I wrote enterprise, investigative and breaking news pieces surrounding the challenges of housing, education, social services, criminal justice, poverty and government while reporting in one of the hardest hit areas of America's opioid epidemic during the 2010s.
-I interviewed government officials through several elections, among them Ohio's governor, attorney general, congressmen, senators and state supreme court justices.
-I investigated concerns of inmate families surrounding the deaths of three inmates and the funding challenges of the county jail.
+I began reporting full-time in 2015 for Ohio Valley Publishing in Gallipolis, Ohio, along the border of West Virginia.
+For the next five years, I provided written, video, and photo content for the Gallipolis Daily Tribune, covering local and Appalachian regional issues while growing the paper's social media presence.
+I wrote enterprise and breaking news pieces surrounding the challenges of housing, education, social services, criminal justice, poverty, and government while also reporting on the difficulties of the Appalachian opioid epidemic during the 2010s.
+Among coverage of several elections and regional policy talks, I interviewed Ohio's governor, attorney general, congressmen, senators, and state supreme court justices.
+I recorded concerns of inmate families surrounding the deaths of three inmates and the funding challenges of the county jail.

 Portfolio